Applying the $\chi^2$ Regularization Parameter Estimator by Downsampling Through Relations with The Singular Value Expansion: Introduction

-Vogel, \cite[Chapter 7]{vogel:02}, analyzed regularization parameter selection methods not in terms of this specific SVE-SVD relationship, but under assumption of the existence of a singular system for the partially discrete operator mapping from the infinite dimensional to the discrete system of size $n$.
-With the assumption of discrete data and stochastic noise he examined the convergence for the error in the solution as an approximation to the true infinite dimensional solution, and the convergence of the predictive error for the solution, defined as how well the given solution predicts the true data.
-To obtain the results he employs the singular system to obtain the discrete solution in terms of the singular system, and hence also expresses estimates for the error, the predictive error and the residual in terms of this system, while at the same time explicitly including the noise terms in the data.
-Under additional assumptions on algebraic decay of the singular values and the coefficients of the true solution, at given algebraic rates, and that the orthogonal projection of the true solution onto the null space of the partially discrete operator vanishes as the number of terms, $n$, increases, he is able to obtain asymptotic rates of convergence for the expected error norms, and predictive errors, for the truncated singular value decomposition (TSVD) solution to the discrete problem, i.e. regularizing by truncation, as well as for Tikhonov regularization.
-These assumptions immediately allow comparison of the regularization methods, in terms of the convergence of the estimated regularization parameters with $n$ and the assumed rate parameters.
-In contrast, here we exploit the SVE-SVD relationship, with the assumption of square integrability of the kernel and the solutions, to derive convergence results for the estimated regularization parameters with $n$, although not with specific rates that allow direct comparison of methods.
-In contrast to Vogel we do not consider the TSVD regularization but the filtered TSVD solution, dependent on an effective numerical rank of the system.
-As discussed in Vogel, our results also consider the impact of noise in the data.
-Moreover, we also use an assumption concerning the anticipated noise in the solution, following \cite{Franklin}, so as to give convergence with $n$, for methods that are stochastically motivated.
+Vogel \cite[Chapter 7]{vogel:02}, analyzed methods for selecting the regularization parameter, denoted by $\lambda$, under assumption of the existence of a singular system for the partially discrete operator mapping from the infinite dimensional to the discrete system of size $n$.
+With the assumption of discrete data and stochastic noise, the convergence for the error in the solution as an approximation to the true infinite dimensional solution, and the convergence of the predictive error for the solution, defined as how well the given solution predicts the true data, were examined.
+The results employ the singular system to obtain the discrete solution in terms of the singular system, and hence also provide estimates for the error, the predictive error, and the residual in terms of this system.
+The analysis explicitly includes the noise terms in the data.
+Assuming algebraic decay of the singular values and the coefficients of the true solution, at given algebraic rates, and that the orthogonal projection of the true solution onto the null space of the partially discrete operator vanishes as $n$ increases, yields asymptotic rates of convergence for the expected error norms, and predictive errors, for the truncated singular value decomposition (TSVD) solution to the discrete problem, i.e. regularizing by truncation, as well as for Tikhonov regularization.
+This formulation permits comparison of the regularization methods, in terms of the convergence of the estimated $\lambda$ with $n$ and assumed rate parameters.
+In contrast, here we exploit the SVE-SVD relationship, with the assumption of square integrability of $H(s,t)$, $f(t)$ and $g(s)$, to derive convergence results for $\lambda$ with $n$, but without assuming specific rates of convergence of $\lambda$.
+Instead of the TSVD regularization we consider the filtered TSVD solution, dependent on an effective numerical rank of the system.
+As in Vogel \cite{vogel:02}, our results also consider the impact of noise in the data.